SalahHamza/things-i-have-learnt/src/marks/web-accessibility/web_accessibility.md

   - `aria-labelledby` doesn't give the same clicking behavior the HTML `label` element gives.
   - Only one `label` element may be associated with a labelable element; `aria-labelledby` can take a list of IDREFs to compose a label of multiple elements.
 The label will be concatinated in order the IDREFs are given.
   - `aria-labelledby` takes precedence over `aria-label` and native HTML `label` element.
+  - `aria-labelledby` may refer to elements which are hidden.

 ```html
 <div id="rg-label">Some label</div>